sr320/course-btea/Schedule.md

 This is a multi-day course with hands-on bioinformatics analyses accompanied with discussions of fundamental physiological processes, specific case studies, and underlying laboratory techniques.
 The general objective of this course is to provide participants with core computing skills and experience with genomic datasets.

+One primary case study will be the examination of novel transcriptome datasets from reproductive tissue from two bivalves.
+The underlying goal of the week long course is to complete a peer-review ready manuscript.

 ##Day 1
 - Set-up computing environments for bioinformatics analysis and learn basic unix commands.
 - Use version control for effective documentation of analyses, backup, and collaboration

-1) AM Lecture:  Roberts **Open Science and Helping Future You**
+1) **AM Lecture**:  Roberts _Open Science and Helping Future You_
-2) Getting comfortable with text and command-line (shell.md)
+2) Getting comfortable with text and command-line (shell.md)  ~maybe SMC  or git bash~
 3) Markdown - Notepad++
 4) Version control - Github
-5) Jupyter Notebooks
+5) Jupyter (formerly IPython) Notebooks
 6) SageMathCloud
-7) **Activity** ??
-Describe a transcriptome  (Show how generated) Assemble transcriptomes - maybe iPlant, Galaxy.
+7) **Activity** -  _Describe transcriptome_  (Show how generated)
+	- Assemble transcriptomes - maybe iPlant, Galaxy.

-Idea - publish notebooks and post on wiki by end of day!!
+	- _Product_ - publish notebooks and post on wiki by end of day!!
+	- ITP-  Start blast

+---

 ##Day 2
 - Characterize and annotate novel transcriptomes